VishalSingh0401/Speech_Emotion_Recognition/README.md

 # Speech Emotion Recognition

 This project involves developing a deep learning model to accurately classify human emotions from speech using the MLPClassifier in Sklearn.
-The model was trained on the RAVDESS and SAVEE datasets, which together contain ~2,000 audio files representing various emotional states.
+The model was trained on the RAVDESS and SAVEE datasets, which together contain over 2,000 audio files representing various emotional states.
 The objective is to enhance customer sentiment analysis by detecting emotions through speech, which can be applied in various fields such as customer service, mental health, and human-computer interaction.

 ## Key Features:
 - **Datasets**: RAVDESS and SAVEE, consisting of diverse emotional speech recordings.